 - Cut apples and oranges in half for each pair of students.

-- One plastic bag for each student with a mixture of multiple kinds of seeds: flower, nuts, vegetable, beans, and unshelled sunflower.
+- Create one plastic bag for each student with a mixture of multiple kinds of seeds: flower, nuts, vegetable, beans, and unshelled sunflower.

-- Gravel or tiny rocks (fish tank gravel is good).
+- Gather gravel or tiny rocks (fish tank gravel is good).

-- Copy sorting sheet reproducible on cardstock for each student.
+- Copy the Seed Sorting Sheet (PDF) on cardstock for each student.

-- Cut a 10" piece of duct tape for each student and stick it to a place where you can easily retrieve it.
+- Cut a 10-inch piece of duct tape for each student and stick it to a place where you can easily retrieve it.

 - Make arrangements to visit a grassy area.

-- Copy Seed Growth Recording Sheet for each student.
+- Copy the Seed Growth Recording Sheet (PDF) for each student.